jonlpersson/ed-latimore/site/_posts/2017-11-27-8-steps-to-not-caring-about-what-others-think.markdown

 He didn't care about the thing in itself.
 I just enjoyed the outcome of fighting.
 He didn't want to work on the invisible process.
 He only wanted to be liked and adored.
 He cared too much about what other people thought about him.

 You have to stop caring what people think to stop focusing on external outcomes like status and social validation.
-Those things are outside&nbsp;[your circle of control](http://www.njlifehacks.com/what-is-stoicism-overview-definition-10-stoic-principles/#tab-con-4){: target="_blank"}, and they don't lay the foundation for an extraordinary life full of real achievement.
+Those things are outside [your circle of control](http://www.njlifehacks.com/what-is-stoicism-overview-definition-10-stoic-principles/#tab-con-4){: target="_blank"}, and they don't lay the foundation for an extraordinary life full of real achievement.

 Real achievement and progress result from working hard on parts of your life that aren't on public display.
 When you build your confidence on this internal foundation, you'll not only care less what the external world thinks, but you'll have more success in it.